 The Left Hand Of Darkness by Ursula K. Le Guin

-Sent as an envoy to the icy planet of Gethen, Genly Ai is tasked with persuading the planet’s leaders to join an interplanetary alliance.
-However, he faces unique challenges in a society where individuals have no fixed sex, becoming male or female only during the reproductive process.
+Sent as an envoy to the frozen planet of Gethen, Genly Ai’s mission is to convince the planet’s leaders to join an interplanetary alliance.
+However, he encounters significant challenges in a society where individuals have no fixed sex, becoming male or female only during reproduction.

-As Genly navigates the complex political landscape and grapples with his own preconceptions, the novel explores themes of gender, identity, and the nature of humanity.
-In a society where there are none of the conventional gender norms, Ursula K. Le Guin’s masterpiece is celebrated for its exploration of social structures.
+As Genly navigates the complex political landscape and confronts his own biases, Ursula K. Le Guin’s novel explores profound themes of gender, identity, and the nature of humanity, celebrating a society that transcends conventional gender norms and traditional social structures.

 Solaris by Stanislaw Lem